arshadsm/arshadsm.github.io/index.md

 # Welcome to My Personal Website

 ## About Me
-I am Mahammad Arshad Ayub Shaik, a data scientist with a passion for building tech apps.
+I'm Mahammad Arshad Ayub Shaik, a data scientist on a mission to craft cutting-edge tech apps that transform ideas into reality.

 ## Professional Experience
+- **Data Scientist**
-- **Data Scientist at Accenture** (2019 - 2023)
+  - **Accenture (2019 - 2023)**
-  - Developed machine learning models to improve business processes.
+  - Designed and developed Tableau dashboards to track key metrics and customer behavior.
+Employed R for statistical analysis, increasing click-through rates by 20%.
+Analyzed large datasets with Spark and Hive, improving data efficiency by 25%.
+Built predictive models using machine learning, achieving 95% accuracy.

 ## Education
-- **Master of Science in Business Analytics and Information Systems** (2023 - 2024)
+- **Master of Science in Business Analytics and Information Systems**
-    University of South Florida
+    - **University of South Florida (2023 - 2024)**

 ## Skills
 <ul>